gogama/httpx/FAQ.md

   the downstream web service.
 If you pay another business for these requests, your bill may increase.
-If your downstream dependency is another service in your own organization, the increased traffic may still increase your costs.
+If your downstream dependency is another service in your own organization, the increased traffic may indirectly increase your organization's costs.
 - **Brownout**.
 A carelessly-designed racing policy may result in a surge in traffic to your downstream dependency at precisely the moment when the dependency is struggling to handle its existing traffic, let alone added load.
 - **Idempotency**.
-If the operation you are requesting on the remote web service is not idempotent, may not be a good idea to send multiple parallel requests to the service.
+If the operation you are requesting on the remote web service is not idempotent, it may not be a good idea to send multiple parallel requests to the service.
 For non-idempotent requests, do the analysis to determine if racing is right for you.

 Fortunately a well-designed racing policy will not materially increase cost or brownout risk (see *e.g.*